gtzan/synthesizers_cs_perspective/projects.md

 ## Basic Projects (sum up to 20)

 1. Implement a simple patch editor/library for a particular hardware synth.
 It does not need to cover all the available functionality but it should have enough functionality that it is useful.
 A simple GUI is sufficient or even command-line interface is sufficient.
-(10 points)
 2. Create a simple sampling-based synthesizer for an instrument of your own choice.
 You will need to sample the instrument for a few different pitches and dynamics and then use interpolation and some logic to make your synthesizer able to play any pitch and dynamic.
 Your synthesizer should respond to MIDI and generate audio.
 Typically such as a software synthesizer is implemented as an audio plugin or it could also be a VCV rack module.
 (10 points)
 3. Implement a simple software MIDI sequencer.
 It should support simple recording, editing, and playback of MIDI events.
-(10 points)
 4. Implement a simple drum machine using samples and a grid software interface.
-The drum machine should also respond to MIDI messages (10 points)
+The drum machine should also respond to MIDI messages
 5. Simple audio effect with a few parameters (no fancy GUI or MIDI control needed).
 Examples could be a parametric filter, a simple equalizer, a simple reverb, or a compressor.
 Typically this would be a VST/Audio Plugin with JUCE or Faust being the recommended programming framework.
-(10 points)
-6. Live coding performance (10 points)
+6. Live coding performance

 ## Expected Projects (sum up to 40)

 1. Implement a software emulator of a particular hardware synth.
 You should be able to interface with your software synthesizer using MIDI and generate audio.
 Typically such as software emulator is implemented as an audio plugin or it could also be a VCV rack module.
 For synthesizers of the 80s, you can cover most if not all of the functionality of the synthesizer but for more modern ones you might need to pick a subset (for example do not implement the sequencer) .
-(20 points)
 2. Create a simple parser and sound synthesis engine for Music V - which is one of the first computer music programming languages.
 There is an existing working compiler that uses modern Fortran.
 With modern libraries and more flexible languages like Python writing a simple parser/sound synthesis engine is a reasonable project.
 (20 points)
 3. Procedural sound generation using a computer music framework or language (Chuck, SuperCollider, CSound, Faust, Max/MSP or PureData).
 This refers to generating sounds or textural that have characteristics that can be controlled.
-Examples include wind, rotor and motor sounds, footsteps, rain etc. (20 points)
+Examples include wind, rotor and motor sounds, footsteps, rain etc.
-4. Car engine modeling (20 points)
+4. Car engine modeling
-6. Retro game audio engine (20 points)
+6. Retro game audio engine
-7. Real-time phase vocoder (20 points)
+7. Real-time phase vocoder
-8. Granular synthesizer (20 points)
+8. Granular synthesizer
 9. Real-time audio effects processor - multiple effects, MIDI control, nicer GUI - extension of basic project 5.
 (20 points)
-10. Classic paper demonstration notebook (20 points)
+10. Classic paper demonstration notebook
 11. Non-trivial contribution to existing open source codebase of computer music software (10 points)
-12. Stereo panning and delay effects (20 points)
+12. Stereo panning and delay effects

 ## Advanced Projects (sum up to 50)

-1. Physical Modeling Synthesis - implement some sound synthesis technique that is based on modeling the physics of sound production and provide expressive controls (10-20 points)
+1. Physical Modeling Synthesis - implement some sound synthesis technique that is based on modeling the physics of sound production and provide expressive controls
-2. Virtual analog synthesis (10-20 points)
+2. Virtual analog synthesis
-3. Chip tunes (10-20 points)
+3. Chip tunes
-4. Inverse sound matching (10-20 points)
+4. Inverse sound matching
-5. Semantic patch browser (10-20 points)
+5. Semantic patch browser
 6. New approaches to patching and programing (semi-modular, implicit, textual) (20 points)
-7. New approaches to live coding (10-20 points)
+7. New approaches to live coding
-8. Hardware/physical computing (10-20 points) installation, music robot, hyper-instrument, non-invasive sensing) (20 points)
+8. Hardware/physical computing (10-20 points) installation, music robot, hyper-instrument, non-invasive sensing)
-9. Virtual and Augmented reality control interface (10-20 points)
+10. Virtual and Augmented reality control interface
-10. Retargeting to webassembly/webaudio existing computer music languages/environments (10-20 points)
+11. Retargeting to webassembly/webaudio existing computer music languages/environments
-11. Music information retrieval analysis module to VCV voltage outputs (10-20 points)
+12. Music information retrieval analysis module to VCV voltage outputs
-12. 3D sound source placement for multiple synthesizers (10-20 points)
+13. 3D sound source placement for multiple synthesizers
-13. GPU sound syntheis (torch synth) (10-20 points)
+14. GPU sound syntheis (torch synth)
-14. Multi-computer network synthesis (10-20 points)
+15. Multi-computer network synthesis

 Total points: 50